turingschool/backend-curriculum-site/module1/project_rubric.md

 The student(s):

 - [ ] adheres to the Single Responsibility and DRY principles
-- [ ] utilizes Test Driven Development to drive the design of the code.
 - [ ] creates Objects and Classes that appropriately encompass state and behavior
 - [ ] uses instance and local variables appropriately
 - [ ] writes readable code with the following characteristics: